-Canadian students \$147.17 (single), \$330.47 (family) International students \$701.97 (single), \$2692.79 (family) Dental Plan \$125.00
+Canadian students \$159.00 (single), \$361.80 (family)

+International students \$749.00 (single)

+Dental Plan \$125.00

 If a student is already covered under an extended health plan (this does not mean a provincial health care plan), they may opt out of the plan and receive a refund of the health care plan fee.
-To opt out students must show proof of comparable health care coverage and sign a waiver form at the health care office by September 26, 2009.
+To opt out students must show proof of comparable health care coverage and sign a waiver form at the health care office by September 30, 2011.

-Beginning in 2007-2008, students registered in 18 or more credits are automatically enrolled in the St. Francis Xavier University dental plan.
+Students registered in 18 or more credits are automatically enrolled in the St. Francis Xavier University dental plan.
 The dental plan fee is automatically charged to your student account.
-Students may opt out of this plan and receive a refund of the dental plan fee by signing a waiver form at the health care office by September 28, 2008.
+Students may opt out of this plan and receive a refund of the dental plan fee by signing a waiver form at the health care office by September 30, 2010.
 Proof of other comparable coverage is not required.
 The fee for a single person for 12 months is \$125.00.

 While a member of the StFX students' union benefit plan, a student's StFX ID number, name, gender, and date of birth are used by the insurance company and the plan administrator to determine eligibility for benefits and are used only for this purpose.
 Personal data is stored securely, and is used sparingly to fulfill the requirements of the plan and the law.
 Without this data, a student is still covered for benefits; however, claims may not be adjudicated.
-For further information or to revoke permission to use this information, call the plan administrator at 902-867-2495, or e-mail suhealthplan@stfx.ca
+For further information or to revoke permission to use this information, call the plan administrator at 902-867-2495, or email suhealthplan@stfx.ca

-Up to 24 credits, a pro-rated technology fee is assessed at \$10.00 per credit.
-For 24 or more credits, the fee is a flat rate of \$300.00.
+Up to 24 credits, a pro-rated technology fee is assessed at \$11.67 per credit.
+For 24 or more credits, the fee is a flat rate of \$350.00.